atharvanaphade/gatsby-blog-netlify-cms/content/blog/2022-10-14-samsung-seminconductor-institute-of-research-bangalore-interview-experience-for-software-engineer.md

 * Online Coding Test

   * This test contained of three coding questions of easy-medium level and the duration was 90-120 minutes.
 The questions were mostly from Leetcode or were a variation of the questions.
 This round would be easy for you if you do competitive coding or practice DSA regularly on Leetcode.
-  * The platform they used was Aon, if you have the chance try to use the platform and give a sample test, as the compiler is a bit glitchy there sometimes.
+  * The platform they used was Aon.
+If you have the chance, try to use the platform and give a sample test, as the compiler glitches sometimes.
 The languages allowed were C++, Java, Python and JavaScript.
   * Everyone had different questions, so there is no point in sharing the questions in the test.
 * 1st Technical Interview